 Truth = Lower Temperature Alone Means Higher Relative Humidity

-The evaporator coil running below dew-point and water leaving the pan and going out the drain is what dehumidifies the space.
-This is called latent heat removal and it’s our friend when we are looking to drop the RH% in a space.
+The HVAC system can help dehumidify a space.
+That happens when the evaporator coil runs below dew point, and water leaves the pan and goes out the drain.
+We call that process “latent heat removal,” and it's our friend when we're looking to drop the RH% in a space.

-Sensible cooling is decreasing the space temperature and while this is a necessary part of comfort in most seasons, it is the enemy when it comes to dropping indoor RH%.
+Sensible cooling decreases the space temperature; while that's a necessary part of comfort in most seasons, it's the enemy when it comes to dropping indoor RH%.

 Bad Advice = Add More Insulation to Drop The Humidity